Don't Open the Door!: Plot

 After, Claude—who, unbeknownst to Amanda, has been responsible for the anonymous calls—phones Amanda's grandmother's house again.
 He makes disturbing threats during the call and alludes to her mother's murder.
 Shortly after, Amanda is met outside by Annie, a local woman who made the original call summoning Amanda back to Allerton.
 The phone rings again, and Amanda rushes back inside to receive the call; this time, Claude demands that Amanda masturbate while on the line, while he caresses a doll.
 Amanda soon hangs up, and calls Nick at the hospital for help, but he tells her is busy and urges her to go to sleep.
-Shortly after, Amanda unknowingly drinks from drugged a glass of water.
+Shortly after, Amanda unknowingly drinks from a drugged glass of water.
 As Amanda loses consciousness, Stemple returns to the house, but is bludgeoned by Claude, hiding in the home's foyer.

 Amanda awakens some time later, and finds what she presumes to be Nick sleeping in the guest bedroom, only to find it is a mannequin.
 She also discovers a photo of Crawther's bloodied corpse pinned on the wall in the kitchen.
 When Amanda attempts to use the phone, she is met by Claude on the line, who continues to make threats and comment on her clothing.
 Amanda realizes the call is coming from in the house.
 Moments later, she is confronted by Stemple, who has also regained consciousness; she assumes him responsible until the phone rings again.
 Stemple goes upstairs to investigate, but is stabbed to death.
 Nick subsequently arrives, and finds Amanda in a paranoid state.
 He chases her into the attic, where she pushes him over a bannister to his death.
 In a daze, she returns downstairs, where the phone rings again.
 Amanda, driven mad, laughs hysterically.